calistasalsabila/Website/01_front_end/06_tailwind/01_plugin.md

-# DaisyUI – Tailwind CSS Plugin
+# Tailwind CSS UI Ecosystem: DaisyUI & Tailwind UI

-This document explains **DaisyUI**, a popular **component library plugin for Tailwind CSS**.
-It focuses on what DaisyUI is, how it works, how to install it, and how it integrates with Tailwind’s utility-first approach.
+This document explains the **Tailwind CSS UI ecosystem**, focusing on **DaisyUI** and **Tailwind UI**.
+It covers their concepts, differences, installation approach, and how each integrates with Tailwind’s utility-first workflow.

 ---